p4ali/Notes/coursera/proglang_racket.md

 ```

 ## Streams
-Streams is a infinite sequence of values.
-It can be implemented by writing two parts of code
+A stream is a thunk that when called returns a pair `'(next-answer . next-thunk)`.
+Streams represent a infinite sequence of values.
+It can be implemented by writing two parts of codes:
 * One part knows how to produce the infinite sequence
 * and other code that knows how to ask for however much of the squence it needs.
 key ieda to implement:
-* Let a stream be a thunk that when called returns a pair `'(next-answer . next-thunk)`
 ```racket
 ; stream of ones
 (define ones